LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 .. method:: search_arguments()

-   This method executes an associated block once for each pair parameter in the current action.
+   Executes an associated block once for each pair parameter in the current action.

 .. method:: search_fieldItem()